adriangalilea/e-id/README.md

   - [x] socials is the same visually as SocialComponent
 - [x] feat: edit cusotm order
 - [x] feat: edit higlight
-- [ ] feat: remove highlighted from comment section visually
+- [x] feat: remove highlighted from comment section visually
-- [ ] feat: allow to unpinp higlight
+- [x] feat: allow to unpinp higlight
-- [ ] feat: /about how to add emoji domain to twitter
+- [x] feat: /about how to add emoji domain to twitter
+- [x] usernames matching for url [username] convert to lowercase

 # blocked